Get Started with SubscriberCheck on iOS

 Call your backend server to create SubscriberCheck

 As described in the Integration guide step 1 is to create a SubscriberCheck.
-This step is a step where your mobile application needs to call your backend server with the mobile devices telephone number.
+This is a step where your mobile application needs to call your backend server with the mobile devices telephone number.
 Your backend server then makes a POST request to IDlayr's SubscriberCheck API.
 If successful, the SubscriberCheck API will return a response with the check_id and a unique check_url.
 Your backend server needs to return this check_url to the mobile device.

 Open Check URL to process SubscriberCheck

 Step 2 of the integration guide is to process the SubscriberCheck.
-This step is a step where the mobile application makes a GET request to the check_url provided in the previous step.
+This is a step where the mobile application makes a GET request to the check_url provided in the previous step.
 The mobile device application then needs to follow all redirects, then on the last redirect, the JSON response will contain a code.
 This code will be used next.

 ...